MCP Server¶

 '{"jsonrpc":"2.0","id":2,"method":"tools/list","params":{}}' \

-You should see the server respond with its serverInfo followed by the list of four expreszo_* tools.
+You should see the server respond with its serverInfo followed by the list of expreszo_* tools.